-12. Unintentional dragging of calf can result in a fine to be determined by the flag judge.

-13. If an animal is injured in the process of contesting in the timed events, the contestant shall not receive another head during that goround.

-14. Judge may stand on the right providing a suitable person will stand on the score line on left side.

-15. In the Tie-Down roping, contestant has a twenty-five (25) second time limit to complete his run in a one-head contest.
-In a two or more go-round contest, calf roper has a twenty-five second time limit to complete each run.

-16. Animal belongs to contestant when he calls for him, except when barrier hits rope or contestant, timer misses time, or in the sole opinion of the line judge the gateman fouls the contestant by not releasing the animal when called for by the contestant, the contestant will be awarded a rerun if he or she declares him or herself immediately.
-If the line judge does not feel contestant was fouled, a no-time will be allowed and contestant will retire from the arena.

-17. Timed event cattle will not be considered a legal run until drawn.

-18. In any timed event, if it is necessary to bring an animal back, several head of stock will be brought back together.
+- 12. Unintentional dragging of calf can result in a fine to be determined by the flag judge. - 13.
+If an animal is injured in the process of contesting in the timed events, the contestant shall not receive another head during that go- round. - Judge may stand on the right providing a suitable person will stand on the score line on left side. - 15.
+In the Tie-Down roping, contestant has a twenty-five (25) second time limit to complete his run in a one-head contest.
+In a two or morego-round contest, calf roper has a twenty-five second time limit to complete each run. - 16.
+Animal belongs to contestant when he calls for him, except when barrier hits rope or contestant, timer misses time, or in the sole opinion of the line judge the gateman fouls the contestant by not releasing the animal when called for by the contestant, the contestant will be awarded a rerun if he or she declares him or herself immediately.
+If the line judge does not feel contestant was fouled, a no-time will be allowed and contestant will retire from the arena. - 17.
+Timed event cattle will not be considered a legal run until drawn. - 18.
+In any timed event, if it is necessary to bring an animal back, several head of stock will be brought back together.
 No animal will be penned separately.

-19. In the timed events, the line judge will drop a flag as soon as he determines the barrier is definitely broken.
-20. If wrong animal is given to a contestant, he shall be given the correct animal drawn for him and time on incorrect animal shall be disregarded.

-21. If animal gets out of arena, the flagman is to stop the time and roper will get the same animal back, lap and tap (roper to start in chute) with the time he had when animal got out, added to that time.

-22. If barrier equipment fouls contestant in calf roping, he will be entitled to a rerun if he declares himself immediately.

-23. If roper breaks barrier before he declares foul roper will receive cattle lap and tap with ten (10) second penalty added to time.

-24. If contestant breaks or beats the barrier, a ten (10) second penalty shall be enforced.

-25. Stock must cross scoreline in front of line judge after leaving chute.
-If stock does not cross scoreline in front of the line judge, stock will be brought back and rerun.
+- In the timed events, the line judge will drop a flag as soon as he determines the barrier is definitely broken. - If wrong animal is given to a contestant, he shall be given the correct animal drawn for him and time on incorrect animal shall be disregarded. - 21.
+If animal gets out of arena, the flagman is to stop the time and roper will get the same animal back, lap and tap (roper to start in chute) with the time he had when animal got out, added to that time. - If barrier equipment fouls contestant in calf roping, he will be entitled to a rerun if he declares himself immediately. - 23.
+If roper breaks barrier before he declares foul roper will receive cattle lap and tap with ten (10) second penalty added to time. - 24.
+If contestant breaks or beats the barrier, a ten (10) second penalty shall be enforced. - 25.
+Stock must cross scoreline in front of line judge in their initial move after leaving chute.
+Failure to do so will result in animal being brought back and rerun. in the opinion of the Rodeo Judges, that failure to cross scoreline in the initial move out of chute was caused by contestant A ten (10) second penalty may be assessed on the rerun.

+Clarification: Not crossing in initial move may include but not limited to- Animal turning back before crossing scoreline behind line judge or